puzzle/amm-techlab/content/en/docs/03.0/3.3/openshift-images.md

 ```

 So what is the reason for this?
 We already specified the `golang` user in the `Dockerfile`.
 So technically the user should have access to its own home directory.
+Even if we specify a user with the USER directive in a Dockerfile, OpenShift is going to ignore it.
 We need to fix the permissions for this particular user.
 Add following lines to your `Dockerfile`

 ```